Marriage to Non-Believers

-In the OT, God forbade the Israelites from marrying the non-believers lest they backslide away from the true path (Deut.
-7:3,4).
+Through the Scriptures, God clearly taught separateness from sin and non-believers (Leviticus 20:24; Numbers 6:3; Hebrews 7:26).
+No other principle has been more strictly taught by the Lord.
+During the history of God’s children, the violation of this principle resulted in spiritual ruin.
+In the Old Testament, God forbade the Israelites from marrying the non-believers lest they backslide away from the true path (Deuteronomy 7:3,4).
 For a husband’s love for his idol worshiping wife would naturally turn his heart away from the Lord.
 The unbelieving wife will also negatively influence her children.

-God also warned that marital relationships with nonbelievers would not only influence families but also the nation as a whole and would bring about its destruction (Ex.
-34:15, 16).
+God also warned that marital relationships with nonbelievers would not only influence families but also the nation as a whole and would bring about its destruction (Exodus 34:15, 16).
 When King Solomon desecrated this principle, he brought about great personal and national ruin (1 Kings 11:1).

-When the believer is baptized “into Christ” (Gal.
-3:27), he becomes a member of Christ, and it is vital for him to protect his pure relationship with God by keeping his body and mind holy.
-God ordained the NT church to be a “holy nation” to show His love to the world (1 Peter 2:9).
+This same principle of separation applies also to the New Testament church.
+The Lord warned, “Be you not unequally yoked together with unbelievers: for what fellowship has righteousness with unrighteousness? and what partnership has light with darkness?”
+(2 Corinthians 6:14).
+When the believer is baptized “into Christ” (Galatians 3:27), he becomes a member of Christ, and it is vital for him to protect his pure relationship with God by keeping his body and mind holy.
+God ordained the New Testament church to be a “holy nation” to show His love to the world (1 Peter 2:9).

-There is no happiness or safety in making intimate relationships with those who neither love nor serve God “…Do you not know that your bodies are members of Christ?
+There is no happiness or safety in making intimate relationships with those who neither love nor serve God. “…Do you not know that your bodies are members of Christ?
 Shall I then take the members of Christ and make them members of a harlot?
 Certainly not!
 Or do you not know that he who is joined to a harlot is one body with her?
 For “the two,” He says, “shall become one flesh.”
-But he who is joined to the Lord is one spirit with Him” (1 Cor.
-6:14–17).
+But he who is joined to the Lord is one spirit with Him” (1 Corinthians 6:14–17).

 In His service,